Jean Rabe: Writer

 Rabe has also written articles for On The Lake, a local magazine for tourists.

 In 2005, Rabe served as a juror for the Andre Norton Award for young adult fiction, which was established that year.

 Rabe was the business manager and later the editor of the bimonthly SFWA Bulletin, published by the Science Fiction and Fantasy Writers of America.
 In June 2013, Rabe resigned the post in the course of a controversy about alleged sexism in SFWA Bulletin articles written by, among others, Mike Resnick and Barry N. Malzberg.

 Awards

-Dragonlance: Death March was nominated for the 2009 Special Gaming Scribe Award — awarded by the International Association of Media Tie-in Writers — for "Best Original gaming-related tie-in novel of 2009.
+Dragonlance: Death March was nominated for the 2009 Special Gaming Scribe Award—awarded by the International Association of Media Tie-in Writers—for "Best Original gaming-related tie-in novel of 2009.

+In 2020 the IAMTW elected her Grandmaster.